telavivmakers/geek_code/README.md

 PGP++++		=	I am Philip Zimmerman
 PGP+++  	=	I don't send or answer mail that is not encrypted, or at the very least signed.
 If you are reading this without decrypting it first, something is wrong.
 IT DIDN'T COME FROM ME!
-PGP++  		=	I have the most recent version and use it regularly PGP+  		=	“Finger me for my public key”
+PGP++  		=	I have the most recent version and use it regularly PGP+  		=	"Finger me for my public key"
 PGP  		=	I've used it, but stopped long ago.
 PGP- 		=	I don't have anything to hide.
 PGP-- 		=	I feel that the glory of the Internet is in the anarchic, trusting environment that so nurtures the exchange of information.
 Encryption just bogs that down.